-The largest expected growth in prevalence and costs to the health system relate to long-term conditions (both mental and physical) particularly for adults aged over 65.
+The largest expected growth in prevalence and costs to the health system relate to long- term conditions (both mental and physical) particularly for adults aged over 65.
 Nationally, people with long term conditions account for approximately 50% of all GP appointments, 64% of all outpatient appointments and 70% of all inpatient beds.
 Treatment for people with long-term conditions is expected to cost £7 in every £10 of health and care spend28.

-People over 65 with long-term conditions are more likely to experience other multiple and complex conditions.
-These complex and multiple conditions have a significant impact on quality of life, and restrict economic and social opportunities.
-Long-term conditions (such as dementia, diabetes and cardio-vascular diseases) are often linked to the wider determinants of health, including housing, social isolation, lifestyle (including risk behaviours such as alcohol or substance misuse), diet and physical activity.
+People over 65 with long-term conditions are more likely to experience other multiple and complex and long term conditions.
+Such conditions could significantly impact on quality of life, and restrict economic and social opportunities.
+Long-term conditions (such as dementia, diabetes and cardio-vascular diseases) are often linked to the quality and appropriateness of housing, social isolation, lifestyle (including behaviours such as alcohol or substance misuse), diet and physical activity either as risk or aggravating factors of long term conditions